 It provided the basis for an increasingly expansive approach which has seen the curated aspect of the gallery grow.
 There have been numerous notable projects including E=MC2 (Sandback, Umberg, Innes), Naked, The Architecture of Colour, Six Degrees of Separation, Points of Orientation, Detox, Melancholia, The Authority of Death, Farben, Saturation, There’s Joy in Repetition, Pink and most recently Portrait without a Face.
 These projects introduced the work artists such as Eric Fischl, John McLaughlin, Agnes Martin, Joseph Albers, Karin Sander, Thomas Ruff, Louise Bourgeois, Robert Ryman, Gabriel de la Mora and Spencer Finch.

-The gallery has since gone on to add further artists from abroad including Jan Albers (Ger), Erin Lawlor (UK) and Jane Bustin (UK) and to deepen its commitment to its Australasian artists which include the celebrated painters Aida Tomescu, Tomislav Nikolic, Judith Wright and Geoff Thornley as well as a newer generation of artists including Coen Young, Matthew Allen, Ceara Metlikovec and Sam Harrison.
+The gallery has since gone on to add further artists from abroad including Jan Albers (Ger), Erin Lawlor (UK) and Jane Bustin (UK) and to deepen its commitment to its Australasian artists which include the celebrated painters Aida Tomescu, Tomislav Nikolic, Judith Wright and Geoff Thornley as well as a newer generation of artists including Coen Young, Matthew Allen and Ceara Metlikovec.

 Fox Jensen, Sydney and Fox Jensen McCrory, Auckland are run in close partnership with its artists by Andrew Jensen, Emma Fox and Sarah McCrory.

 It participates annually in Art Basel Hong Kong, whilst remaining committed to its gallery program.